integrationsuperhero/apic/Lab3/index.md

 -   Secure the new version of your API.

 Continue the APIC Dev Jam!
-Go To [APIC (v10) Dev Jam Lab 4 - Use Lifecycle controls to version your API](../Lab4) to manage the lifecycle of this API and test your new OAuth secured API.
+Try some more complex APIs in section 2.